rks101/eglinux/README.md

 To modify an existing user: `usermod`

-To disable login for a user: set login shell to nologin :)   <== check: man nologin
+To disable login for a user:  set user login shell to nologin :)
 ```
 usermod user_name -s /sbin/nologin           <== message to user "This account is currently not available."
+                                             <== check: man nologin
 ```
 To lock or unlock a user account:
 ```